Best Latte Machine: Top 6 Home Espresso Makers For Lattes

 One of the most popular coffee drinks, both in coffee shops, and at home, is the classic Cafè Latte.
 The Cafe Latte emerged in the 1980s, but in reality, it's much older than that.
 It was first developed in Italy, where it has been common for generations to drink a milky coffee for breakfast.
 Those original lattes were not so different from the ones we drink now, but there have been some minor adjustments made to them.

-A Latte differs from its counterparts in several small but significant ways.
+A latte differs from its counterparts in several small but significant ways.
 At it's core, a latte is a specialty coffee drink that consists of one, or two, shots of espresso, with a thick body of steamed milk that gives it a creamy and sweet taste.
-Even though a latte may taste like it is stronger than a cup of coffee, it actually contains less caffeine and is not as strong when considering its total dissolved solids (DTS).
+Even though a latte may taste like it is stronger than a cup of coffee, it actually contains less caffeine according to our latte vs coffee review, and is not as strong when considering its total dissolved solids (DTS).

 How to Make a Latte

 A latte is an excellent coffee beverage to know how to make.
 Although we have personally graduated to a slightly stronger alternative, the latte is a great place to start.
 If you want to know more about the stronger alternative, be sure to check out our macchiato vs latte review.

 With a perfect blend of milk and espresso, you are left with a rich and creamy specialty beverage that can be either hot or iced.
 The process of making a nice latte is fairly simple, but it may take some practice to perfect, especially the milk foaming stage.

 - To make a Latte, you first need to prepare an espresso shot, or two, using an espresso machine.
 Although there are some stovetop espresso makers, and some Aeropress hacks, you'll want to use something that will produce a proper shot of espresso.